tardate/LittleArduinoProjects/README.md

-# 206 Little Electronics and Arduino Projects
+# 207 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [CD4047/AstableOscillator](./Electronics101/CD4047/AstableOscillator) - test the astable operating mode of the CD4047
+> Latest addition:sparkles: [FrequencyCounter](./Electronics101/FrequencyCounter) - test a CMOS frequency counter circuit with 100Hz - 5MHz range

 Just my collection of electronics projects, many involving an Arduino in one way or another.